 Jette Parker Young Artist Program —

-Launched this year, the Jette Parker Young Artist Program is an exciting new apprenticeship program which fosters the talents of gifted young dancers at the start of their professional careers.
+The Jette Parker Young Artist Program is an apprenticeship program which fosters the talents of gifted young dancers at the start of their professional careers.

 The annual Program enables a small group of young dancers from around the world to join Queensland Ballet to refine their technique, access performance opportunities and enjoy elite mentoring.
 The dancers have opportunities to perform alongside Principals, as part of the Company ensemble, and with guest artists from around the world.